An improved input-constrained funnel controller for nonlinear systems: Funnel control structure

 \section{Funnel control structure}

 We introduce the following improved input-constrained funnel controller for systems~\eqref{eq:Sys},~\eqref{eq:IC}.

 with the controller design parameters

 The controller~\eqref{eq:ICFC} is similar to that presented in~\cite{Berg24} with some significant differences: a) the gains $k_1,\dots,k_{r-1}$ are not dynamic, but static, b) instead of a chain of~$r$ dynamically generated funnel functions, only one function is used, and c)~much fewer controller design parameters are involved.
 Clearly, all three improvements a)--c) decrease the complexity of the controller design.
-On the other hand, it is not directly clear that the simplifications preserve its feasibility and effectiveness~-- this requires a proof which we provide in Theorem~\ref{Thm:FunCon}.
+On the other hand, it is not directly clear that the simplifications preserve its feasibility and effectiveness~-- this requires a proof which we provide in Theorem~\ref{Thm:FunCon}.\\ The surjective function~$N$ in~\eqref{eq:FC-param} accommodates for possibly unknown control directions.

-Note that the controller~\eqref{eq:ICFC} exhibits an internal feedback loop: the funnel function~$\psi$ is widened based on the term $\kappa(v)$, which becomes positive when the saturation is active.
-The gain function~$k$ is then calculated on the basis of~$\psi$ and determines the value of the control signal~$v$.
-Therefore, a feedback structure arises (depicted in Fig.~\ref{Fig:funnel-controller}), for which we seek to prove existence of global solutions.

-The surjective function~$N$ in~\eqref{eq:FC-param} accommodates for possibly unknown control directions.
 A typical choice for~$N$ would be $N(s) = s \sin s$.
 For more details see also~\cite[Rem.~1.8]{BergIlch21}.

-Like its precursor presented in~\cite{Berg24}, the novel control design~\eqref{eq:ICFC} is feasible under arbitrary input constraints~\eqref{eq:IC}.
-If the saturation is inactive (i.e., $\kappa(v(t))= 0$), then $\psi(t) = \left(\psi^0-\tfrac{\beta}{\alpha}\right) e^{-\alpha t} + \tfrac{\beta}{\alpha}$; if the saturation is active (i.e., $\kappa(v(t))\neq 0$), then $\kappa(v(t))$ provides a positive contribution to $\dot \psi$ and hence widens the funnel.
-After a period of active saturation, $\psi$ reverts to its prescribed shape exponentially fast.
-However, one difference to~\cite{Berg24} is that for~\eqref{eq:ICFC} it is not directly clear in which performance funnel the tracking error~$e$ evolves in, if any.
+The structure of the controller~\eqref{eq:ICFC} is illustrated in Fig.~\ref{Fig:funnel-controller}.
+Note that the division by $\|e_r(t)\|$ in the differential equation for $\psi$ in~\eqref{eq:ICFC} does not cause any numerical issues upon controller implementation, as $\kappa(v(t))=0$ whenever $\|e_r(t)\|<\delta$ for some $\delta>0$.
+Further note that~\eqref{eq:ICFC} requires the instantaneous signals of the tracking error derivatives $\dot e(t),\ldots, e^{(r-1)}(t)$, which are typically estimated in practice and sensitive to noise.
+This issue can be treated by using a pre-compensator or filter, see e.g.~\cite{Lanz22a,DennScha25}.
+One difference to its precursor presented in~\cite{Berg24} is that for~\eqref{eq:ICFC} it is not directly clear in which performance funnel the tracking error~$e$ evolves in, if any.
 While $\|e_r(t)\|<\psi(t)$ is enforced by the control design, a boundary for $\|e(t)\|$ is not obvious.
 This is clarified by the following lemma.

 \begin{Lem} Let $e\in C^{r-1}([0,\omega),\R^m)$, $\omega\in(0,\infty]$, and consider the signals $e_1(t) = e(t)$ and $e_{i+1}(t) = \dot e_i(t) + k_i e_i(t)$, $k_i>0$, for $i=1,\ldots,r-1$.
 Further let $\psi\in C^1([0,\omega),\R)$ be such that $\psi(t)>0$ and $\dot \psi(t) \ge -\alpha \psi(t)$ for all $t\in[0,\omega)$, where $0\le \alpha<\min_{i=1,\ldots,r-1} k_i$.
 If $\|e_r(t)\| < \psi(t)$ for all $t\in [0,\omega)$, then we have for $i=1,\ldots,r-1$ and all $t\in [0,\omega)$: